-One of my favourite clients and mentors is a very inspiring man named Matt.
+One of my favourite clients and mentors and people is a very inspiring man named Matt.

 Every week, Matt would call me and repeat his goals for the project we were working on.
 He'd walk me through the steps he hoped would lead us to a successful outcome with charm and grace.
 He'd gently remind me of what was most important, and what he valued about my contribution.

 At first I'd thought he might be forgetful: perhaps he didn't realise he was repeating things he'd already told me, but he's such a pleasure to speak to I wasn't about to check.
 Then I wondered if he thought I was forgetful, until I noticed he was doing it with everyone involved.

 Soon enough we were all singing in tune, on queue, and from the same hymn sheet.

 By the end of the project, when all of his goals were successfully achieved just as he'd envisioned them, I realised: Matt's a smart, savvy music industry guy, and he knows that the secret to a hit is repetition.

 Despite the fact that we're creatures of habit, our instinct is to say or do something once, consider it done and move on.

 When we've had that meeting, sent that email, rehearsed that section, got that radio play, been to that event, uploaded that content, performed that show and ticked off everything on the to-do list, we just want to be done.

 Repetition can be boring.
 We associate it with school, with reciting our times tables and French verbs and good-toes naughty-toes.
 We all know the words to songs we don't even like, simply because we've heard them so many times.